Custom fields with global contexts

 Custom field optimization is available for Jira Software Data Center and Jira Service Management Data Center.

-The optimizer creates a list of custom fields whose configuration is not optimal, and sorts them based on the performance impact they have on your Jira instance.
-Note, the list of custom fields will not include those created by Jira Software, Jira Service Management or Portfolio for Jira.
+The optimizer creates a list of custom fields whose configuration is not optimal and sorts them based on the performance impact they have on your Jira instance.
+Note that the list of custom fields will not include those created by Jira Software, Jira Service Management or Portfolio for Jira.